Comparison Guide

 Reason 1: State vs Federal Distinction

-Many states issue their own employer identification numbers for state tax purposes:
+Many states issue their own employer identification numbers for state taxes.
+Accountants add "Federal" to specify the IRS number.

 Reason 2: Historical Usage

-The term EIN was established by the IRS in 1974.
-Accountants and tax professionals began adding "Federal" in front of it during the 1980s as states developed their own tax registration systems.
-The practice stuck.
-Today, FEIN appears on thousands of business forms, contracts, and applications despite not being an official IRS term.
+The IRS established the EIN in 1974.
+Tax professionals began adding "Federal" in the 1980s as states built their own registration systems.
+The habit stuck.
+FEIN now appears on thousands of business forms and contracts, even though the IRS never adopted it.

 Reason 3: Clarity in Multi-State Operations

-In this context, FEIN eliminates ambiguity.
-When a multi-state employer receives a payroll document requesting an "employer identification number," FEIN tells them immediately: use the federal one, not a state number.
+A business with employees in several states holds 1 federal EIN and one state employer ID per state.
+FEIN removes ambiguity.
+When a payroll document asks for an "employer identification number," FEIN tells the filer to use the federal one, not a state number.

 Where Each Is Used